Posts from year 2008

 Examining Google Knol

-Google is expanding their empire every day and this morning saw the birth of Google Knol, a service quite reminiscent of Wikipedia where the term Knol refers to a unit of knowledge.
-I usually try to be positive about new ideas, but this one got me wondering.
+Google is expanding their toolkit every day and this morning saw the release of Google Knol, a service quite reminiscent of Wikipedia where the term Knol refers to a unit of knowledge.

 More results